moeenah/tinyApp/README.md

 # TinyApp Project

-TinyApp is a dope full stack web application built with node
+TinyApp is a dope full stack web application built with Node and Express

 Register an account or login, and create a custom tinyURL for any link on the internet